near/NEPs/specs/Proposals/0040-split-states.md

     pub shard_layout: ShardLayout,
 ```
 ### `AllEpochConfig`
-`AllEpochConfig` stores information needed to construct `EpochConfig` for all epochs.
-For SimpleNightshade migration, it only needs to contain two configs. `AllEpochConfig` will be stored in `EpochManager` to be used to construct `EpochConfig` for different epochs.
+`AllEpochConfig` stores a mapping from protocol versions to `EpochConfig`s. `EpochConfig` for a particular epoch can be retrieved from `AllEpochConfig`, given the protocol version of the epoch.
+For SimpleNightshade migration, it only needs to contain two configs. `AllEpochConfig` will be stored inside `EpochManager` to be used to construct `EpochConfig` for different epochs.

 ```rust
 pub struct AllEpochConfig {